quolab/splunk-add-on/.splunkbase/details.md

-# QuoLab add-on for Splunk
+# QuoLab Add-on for Splunk

 ## Introduction